+1. Members

-- 1. Membership - a) The central committee shall consist of the president or presidents of the World Council of Churches together with not more than 150 members elected by the assembly (see constitution, article V.2.b). - b) Any member church, not already represented, may send one representative to the meetings of the central committee.
-Such a representative shall have the right to speak but not to participate in decision-making. - c) If a regularly elected member of the central committee is unable to attend a meeting, the church to which the absent member belongs shall have the right to send a substitute, provided that the substitute is ordinarily resident in the country where the absent member resides.
+- a.
+The central committee shall consist of the president or presidents of the World Council of Churches together with not more than 150 members elected by the assembly (see constitution, article V.2.b). - b.
+If a regularly elected member of the central committee is unable to attend a meeting, the church to which the absent member belongs shall have the right to send a substitute, provided that the substitute is ordinarily resident in the country where the absent member resides.
 Such a substitute shall have the right to speak and to participate in decision-making.
-If a member, or his or her substitute, is absent without excuse for two consecutive meetings,
+If a member, or his or her substitute, is absent without excuse for two consecutive meetings, the position shall be declared vacant, and the central committee shall fill the vacancy according to the provisions of article V.2.b.iii of the constitution. - c.
+Members of the central committee, shall: - i. promote the values of the ecumenical movement; - ii. advocate for and interpret the work of the World Council of Churches, especially in their respective regions and ecclesial traditions; - iii. enhance World Council of Churches contact with the leadership of the churches in their regions; and iv. assist in assuring the financial stability of the World Council of Churches.